marcocrowe/learn-computer-organization/memory-maps.md

 Step 1: calculate full address range: 4GB = 2^2 x 2^30 = 2^32.
 This means that we need 32 address lines.
 Range of addresses is 0000 0000 to FFFF FFFF

+## Example

+Memory Map for a system with 8GB capacity.
+Assume the system has 3 x 160MB memory modules residing at the bottom of memory, calculate the address range for each module and the amount of free space.

+Step 1: calculate full address range: 8GB = 8 * GB = 2^3 x 2^30 = 2^33.
+This means that we need 33 address lines.

+$$2^{33} = 8,589,934,592_{10} = 0x2000\;0000$$

+33 / 4 = 8 with a remainder of 1.
+This means that we need 8 hex digits to represent the address.
+This means that the address range is 0x0000 0000 to 0xFFFF FFFF.** dont trust this**

+Step 2: calculate the address range for the 3 x 160MB memory modules.
+Each module is 160MB = 160 * MB = 2^8 x 2^20 = 2^28.
+This means that we need 28 address lines to address 160MB of memory.

+$$2^{28} = 268,435,456_{10} = 0x1000\;0000$$

+28 / 4 = 7 with a remainder of 0.
+This means that we need 7 hex digits to represent the address.
+This means that the address range is 0x0000 0000 to 0x0FFF FFFF.

+The memory map for the system is as follows:

+0x000 0000 to 0x0FFF FFFF: 160MB module 1
+0x100 0000 to 0x1FFF FFFF: 160MB module 2
+0x200 0000 to 0x2FFF FFFF: 160MB module 3

+leaving

+0x300 0000 to 0xFFFF FFFF: 7,424MB of unused memory